Hbraganza/Family-Home-Server-and-NAS/Raspberry-Pi-5-8GB-Server-NAS/Setup.md

 	security = user
 ```

-At the bottom add private user shares and a common group share.
+At the bottom, add private user shares and a common group share.
 Example:

 ```
 [user1_share]